 Tamara Marks has always been a country girl at heart.
 Born in Ohio, she lived on a small acreage where she learned to ride bareback on Bridget, her pony.
 During summer and school breaks, she helped her Grandma and Grandpa herd livestock (pigs, sheep, horses, cows, bulls) in and out of their livestock hauling trucks.
 After they sold their trucks Tamara helped them on their milk farm.

-Tamara also participated in the exhibits and competitions at the Grange Fair, Stark County Fair, and the Ohio State Fair with entries in baked goods; showing her pet rabbit; and choral competitions.
+Tamara also exhibited in local Grange, County and State fairs; entering baked goods; showing her rabbit; and participating in choral competitions.
 She was also active in church choir, as well as high school and college choral groups.

 Soon after college she began singing to raise money for charity.
 One of her first fundraisers was for those affected by HIV/AIDS.
 As a result, she won her first award sponsored by "Club Granny's Place" in Detroit: "Granny's Entertainer of the Year".
 Tamara became a member of the Detroit Bar Guild (DBG), singing at clubs around Detroit and the surrounding areas.
 She won many awards through the DBG, including "Female Entertainer of the Year".